vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-push-notifications-callkit.md

 ## Configure iOS App with Push Notifications Capability

-Apps must have the proper entitlements to use push notifications.
+iOS apps must have the proper entitlements to use push notifications.
 To add these entitlements to your app, enable the _Push Notifications_ capability in your Xcode project.
 See Apple documentation [here](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc#overview) for details on this particular step.

 ## Acquiring a Push Device Token